artcom/artcom.github.io/_posts/2017-06-23-control-robots-via-hololens.md

   /// NavigationRecognizer ’s RecognizableGestures .
 5 NavigationRecognizer.SetRecognizableGestures(GestureSettings.Tap | GestureSettings.NavigationX);
 ```
-- Define which gestures should be recognized
 #### GestureAction.cs

+- Define what should happend if a gesture is recognized

 ```csharp
 1 [...]
 2 public float TranslationSensitivity = 10.0 f;